danmichaelo/croptool/README.md

 #### Download deps and configure croptool:

 1. `composer install --optimize-autoloader`
-2. `cp config.dist.ini config.ini` and insert OAuth info and the path to jpegtran.
+2. `cp config.dist.ini config.ini` and insert OAuth info and check the default paths for the dependencies, especially for jpegtran.
 3. Check that the server can write to `logs` and `public_html/files`.
 4. `vendor/bin/phpunit`
 5. `crontab crontab.tools` to setup cronjobs.